 Platforms which engage women and enable them to have input into policy have potential to highlight issues affecting female populations as well as encouraging women to have a voice.
 Technology and social media could be powerful tools for highlighting female role models and increasing the presence of women in politics across digital media.
+Facebook, which is prevalent in Myanmar with a 97% penetration3 could be one such tool.

-- 1 Blin, M (2008) Export-oriented policies, women's work burden and human development in Mauritius - 2 UNDP (2016) Gender Equality and Women's Rights in Myanmar - 3 The Asia Foundation (April 2017) Women's Political Participation in Myanmar: Experiences of Women Parliamentarians 2011 2016
+- 1 Blin, M (2008) Export-oriented policies, women's work burden and human development in Mauritius - 2 The Asia Foundation (April 2017) Women's Political Participation in Myanmar: Experiences of Women Parliamentarians 2011 - 2016 - 3 https://gs.statcounter.com/social-media-stats/all/myanmar